mehdi-fathi/AclManager/README.md

 # Note

+1. If you have prefix you must

- you must change method beforefilter on other controller for example :
+2. You must change method beforefilter on other controller for example :

 ```php
 	class UsersController extends AppController